-A. Jesus says there are many rooms there.
+A. Jesus says there are many rooms in His Father's house.
 "In my Father's house are many rooms."

-What is a house?
-A house is where a person lives, a dwelling.
-What's the Father's house?
-It's where God lives.
+A house, of course, is where a person lives, a dwelling place.
+The Father's house is where God lives.
 And where is that?
-It's the whole universe.3 God isn't just in heaven.
+God isn't just in heaven.
 In fact, there's not a place in heaven or on earth where He isn't.
 He is everywhere.
+His home is the whole universe.6